 North Carolina car insurance rates by driving record

-Safe drivers enjoy the cheapest car insurance.
-A DUI (driving under the influence) conviction has the most expensive impact on your premiums, although a single speeding ticket or an accident are also significant.
+Safe drivers usually enjoy the cheapest car insurance.
+A DUI (driving under the influence) conviction has the most expensive impact on your premiums in North Carolina, although a single speeding ticket or an accident are also significant.
+Policyholders with driving incidents on their records may be viewed as high-risk drivers, which often results in higher premiums.
+The severity of your infraction, as well as the company you are with and how many incidents you have, will all impact your price.

 Frequently asked questions

-What is the cheapest car insurance in North Carolina?
+What is the cheapest car insurance company in North Carolina?

-The cheapest car insurance in North Carolina depends on a number of factors that are unique to you.
+The cheapest car insurance in North Carolina depends on a number of factors that are unique to each driver, although based on our review of quoted annual premiums, the cheapest North Carolina car insurer we found is Geico.
 Car insurance providers base insurance rates on several factors, such as the make and model of your car, where you live, your age, driver record and credit score.
+Getting quotes from several providers could help you find the lowest price for your situation.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: